Understanding the Benefits and Risks of Deionized (DI) Water

 Meanwhile, counter-current deionization has two major forms that require specific engineering internals.

-The first one is the up-flow columns.
-At this location, input water will enter from the bottom, and the regenerants will enter from the top of the ion exchange column.
+The first is the up-flow columns.
+At this location, input water enters from the bottom, and the regenerants enter from the top of the ion exchange column.

-Second, the up-flow regeneration.
-With this one, the water will enter from the top while the regenerants enter the bottom part.
+Second, there is the up-flow regeneration.
+With this one, the water enters from the top while the regenerants enter from the bottom.

-In these two cases, there must be separate distribution headers that must be tuned up.
-The input water flow and its quality, desired product water analysis, and operation time between regenerations must be set accordingly.
+In these two cases, separate distribution headers must be tuned up.
+The input water flow and quality, desired product water analysis, and operation time between regenerations must be set accordingly.

 Counter-current deionization is a more attractive method of exchanging ions among the three types of deionizing water.
 Chemicals or regenerants

-can be able to flow in the opposite direction towards the service flow.
-As such, there will be the lesser time needed versus the co-current deionization.
+can flow in the opposite direction towards the service flow.
+As such, there will be less time needed than the co-current deionization.

 Furthermore, the quality of the final product can be as low as 0.5 parts per million.
 Indeed, there are various advantages of counter-current deionization.
-Some of which are requiring low operating costs and low usage of regenerants in the entire process.
+Some of these require low operating costs and low usage of regenerants in the entire process.

 Mixed bed deionization

 Lastly, the mixed bed deionization is a mixture of anion resin and cation in a 50:50 ratio.
-This mixture is joined in a single ion-exchange column.
-It also contains mixed bed demineralizers as the final water polishing that can clean the last few ions in the water before using it.
+This mixture is joined in a single ion exchange column.
+It also contains mixed bed demineralizers as the final water polishing that can clean the last few ions before using it.

-Studies show that the water produced by the mixed bed deionization through a single pass can be the purest among all water types with proper treatment.
+Studies show that, with proper treatment, the water produced by mixed bed deionization in a single pass can be the purest of all water types.

-Small mixed bed deionization units have no regeneration power, unlike big ones.
-Those units that big companies use are commercial mixed bed deionization system, and it has elaborate regenerant and internal water distribution systems.
+Unlike big ones, small mixed bed deionization units have no regeneration power.
+Big companies use commercial mixed bed deionization systems with elaborate regenerant and internal water distribution systems.

-In this type of system, a controller operates the valves and the pumps so regenerants can mix with the anions and resins in the ion exchange column.
-Take note that each of these is regenerated separately and combined again during the regeneration process.
+In this system, a controller operates the valves and the pumps so regenerants can mix with the anions and resins in the ion exchange column.
+Note that each of these is regenerated separately and combined again during regeneration.

-This kind of system is used only when the company requires the highest purity of water.
-It can achieve efficient and quality water through difficult and expensive regeneration.
+This system is used only when the company requires the highest water purity.
+It can achieve efficient, quality water through difficult, expensive regeneration.

 Distilled Water versus Deionized Water